-If you’re planning to store your artwork, there are several ways to safely store and preserve it.
-Instead of rolling up your document and placing it in a poster tube, valuable pieces should be kept flat to avoid causing wrinkles, folds, deterioration, and other types of damage that can occur when storing rolled-up paper for a long period of time.
-Whether for long- or short-term storage, be sure to follow these tips for properly storing your art.
+If you’re planning to store your works of art, there are several long-term storage solutions for adequate preservation.
+Instead of rolling up your artwork and placing it in a poster tube, valuable pieces should be kept flat.
+That way, you will have peace of mind.
+You’ll avoid causing wrinkles, folds, deterioration, and other types of damage that can occur when storing rolled-up paper long-term.
+Whether for long- or short-term storage space, be sure to follow these tips for properly storing your art.

 Encapsulation: When you encapsulate a document or piece of art, the work is encased in polyester film and, when properly sealed, your document lives in a permanent microclimate.
 While encased, you can handle and inspect the work without causing any damage.
-Encapsulation is best used for previously deacidified double-sided art, so both sides can be viewed and inspected.
+This method is best used for previously deacidified double-sided art, so both sides can be viewed and inspected.

 Covered Window Mat: A covered window mat is recommended for use with works that need special protection while in storage like pastels, graphites, charcoals, and other fragile documents/pieces of art.
 The work is matted and then another sheet of matboard is placed on top and hinged on one side with pressure-sensitive linen tape.
 The cover mat will protect the fragile piece, yet the hinge will allow you easy access to the piece for inspection.

 Solander Boxes: A solander box is a special acid-free, airtight box with hinged front panels.
 These boxes are ideal for storing unframed art, as the hinge allows you to easily add and remove pieces.
 Once closed, the box will protect the work inside.
-You can purchase solander boxes from conservation suppliers.
+You can purchase different unit sizes of solander boxes from conservation suppliers.

 Deep-Sided Storage Boxes: These storage boxes are made from acid-free or rag matboard.
 The board is scored, and then the sides are folded up and taped at the corners with pressure-sensitive tape.
 The top is made in the same way, only slightly larger.
 The box does not create an airtight seal like a solander box, but it will help protect the works inside from dust, heat, light, and humidity when kept in a safe environment.